AdobeDocs/journey-optimizer-learn.en/help/privacy/create-data-usage-policies.md

 >[!NOTE]
 >
 >The video demonstrates this feature in the Adobe Experience Platform user interface.
 The same functionality is available from the Journey Optimizer user interface, in the PRIVACY section in the left navigation.
+>
+>Watch this [tutorial](/help/privacy/enforce-data-usage-policies-in-journey-optimizer-channels.md) to understand how policies are enforced in Journey Optimizer channels.

 >[!VIDEO](https://video.tv.adobe.com/v/32977/?learn=on)